Arthur St. Clair: Northwest Territory

 Under the Northwest Ordinance of 1787, which created the Northwest Territory, St. Clair was appointed governor of what is now Ohio, Indiana, Illinois, Michigan, Wisconsin and part of Minnesota.
 He named Cincinnati, Ohio, to honor his membership in the Society of the Cincinnati, and it was there that he decided to relocate his home.

 As governor, he formulated "Maxwell's Code" (named after its printer, William Maxwell), the first written laws of the territory.
 He also worked with Josiah Harmar, Senior Officer of the United States, to resolve the issue of Native American tribes refusing to leave their lands, which the federal government had seized as punishment for their support of the British during the Revolution.
 In 1789, the two men succeeded in getting several Native American tribal leaders to sign the Treaty of Fort Harmar, but the treaty was never fully implemented and the tribes rejected it outright as illegitimate.

-Supported with intelligence, supplies, and weapons funneled to them by British agents, the tribes decided to wage full-scale war against the Americans in what came to be called the "Northwest Indian War" (or "Little Turtle's War").
+Supported with intelligence, supplies, and weapons provided to them by the British Indian Department, the tribes decided to wage full-scale war against the Americans in what came to be called the Northwest Indian War (or "Little Turtle's War").
 Harmar was ordered by President Washington's administration to crush the Indians with a force mainly composed of ill-disciplined and inexperienced state militiamen; he suffered a humiliating defeat in October 1790.